joaovictorsilva1/Token-Secure/README.md

 TokenSecure is licensed under the MIT License.
 See the LICENSE file for more information.

 # Technologies:
-PYTHON, Docker, EXPRESS.JS, MYSQL, JWT E HTTPS.
+PYTHON, DOCKER, EXPRESS.JS, MYSQL, JWT E HTTPS.